Senior home care: The jovial senior

-Mrs. Rukminidath of Vayupuri Hyderabad is a jovial old lady who takes pride in the accomplishments of her children.
-“You know, my daughter-in-law is a university gold medallist!”, she beams describing her daughter-in-law Padmaja with whom she lives.
+Rukminidath of Vayupuri, Hyderabad, is a jovial old lady who takes pride in the accomplishments of her children.
+“You know, my daughter-in-law is a university gold medallist!” she beams describing her daughter-in-law Padmaja with whom she lives.
 While age has made her body frail, her memory is stellar.
 She greeted me with an enthusiasm I have sometimes found lacking in my contemporaries!

-In 2015, Mrs. Rukminidath was hospitalised due to kidney problems.
+In 2015, Rukminidath was hospitalised due to kidney problems.
 She had lost her husband a short while ago, and this had taken a toll on her health.
 Losing a spouse of many years can have a significant impact on an elderly person’s physical and mental health.
 While grief can easily morph into Major Depression, other defects include hormonal imbalances that lead to a reduced immunity.
-This can have a devastating near permanent effect on health of seniors.
+This can have a devastating near-permanent effect on the health of seniors.

 Padmaja and her husband wanted to be sure that she would have support by the time she was well enough to head home.
-To this end, on the advice of a family friend they reached out to Life Circle, and asked for a Caregiver to be placed with them at the hospital before discharge.
-This allowed Padmaja, Mrs. Rukminidath and the Caregiver to get their bearings on the situation and form a good working relationship wherein Mrs. Rukminidath could be well taken care of.
+To this end, on the advice of a family friend they reached out to Life Circle, a home care provider, and asked for a caregiver to be placed with them at the hospital before discharge.
+This allowed Padmaja, Rukminidath and the caregiver to get their bearings on the situation and form a good working relationship wherein Rukminidath could be well taken care of.
 Recent research has also found that bringing in a caregiver before discharge reduces the frequency of readmission for elderly individuals.

 “They are young girls who come from so far.
 The Nurse Manager visits are a good way of checking whether they are doing well, or if they have any problems.
 One thing I like is they give importance to what the girls feel.
 They are taken care of very well.
 I feel that these girls are secure with Life Circle.
 These girls come and stay for 24 hours in a stranger’s house, but the agency takes care and protects them in their own way”.

-Mrs. Rukminidath was born in Behrampore where her father was a government employee.
+Rukminidath was born in Behrampore where her father was a government employee.
 “I was born in the house of V.V.
 Giri, former President of India”.
-While she does not speak Oriya herself, she feels a connection with her Caregivers nearly all of whom have been from Odisha.
-Padmaja Prasad told me how the Caregivers treat Mrs. Rukmindath like a precious baby at times.
-Describing Chandini Pradhan, one of Mrs. Rukminidath’s caregivers, Padmaja said, “She is a very lively person.
+While she does not speak Oriya herself, she feels a connection with her caregivers nearly all of whom have been from Odisha.
+Padmaja Prasad told me how the caregivers treat her mother-in-law like a precious baby at times.
+Describing Chandini Pradhan, one of Rukminidath’s caregivers, Padmaja said, “She is a very lively person.
 She used to smile all the time.
 There is something cute about her”.

 Padmaja Prasad appreciates the fact that all of her mother-in-law’s caregivers have been very alert, and she hasn’t fallen ever since there has been a caregiver.
 Acknowledging her and her husband’s age, she mentioned, “We both are growing old too.
 My husband and I used to be very afraid that she would fall and hurt herself.
 But these caregivers are very alert; they wake up in the night as well, to help her go to the toilet”.

-Losing a long term spouse is a harsh experience.
-A loving family environment and a good caregiver who takes care of basic needs can help an elderly person through this difficult time.
+Losing a beloved spouse is a harsh experience.
+A loving family environment and a good caregiver who takes care of basic needs can help an elderly person tide through this difficult time.